A primarily interwar suburb – though with a long history – situated to the south-east of Romford

 The railway came in 1885 and peripheral suburban development began ten years later with William Carter’s creation of Emerson Park.
 During the 1920s and 1930s the whole of Hornchurch became a dormitory suburb, its population increasing threefold during this period.
 In the middle decades of the 20th century Hornchurch held urban district status, incorporating Upminster, Rainham and Harold Wood.

-The town centre was heavily redeveloped in the late 1960s and early 1970s but some valuable older houses were preserved, including the 18th-century Langtons, now a register office, which is shown in the photograph at the top of this article.*
+The town centre was heavily redeveloped in the late 1960s and early 1970s but some valuable older houses were preserved, including the 18th-century Langtons, now the borough’s main venue for weddings and celebrations, which is shown in the photograph at the top of this article.*

 To the south of the map below, Hornchurch country park occupies much of the former airfield of RAF Hornchurch, which was an important base for Spitfires during the Battle of Britain.
 To its west and south-west lie Elm Park and South Hornchurch.

 In 1795 ‘Gentleman’ John Jackson defeated the ‘Whitechapel whirlwind’ Daniel Mendoza in a famous fight at the Dell.
 Jackson’s ungentlemanly technique included holding Mendoza by his hair while punching his head with his other hand.
 After that match, boxers rarely wore their hair long.